MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-network-howto-vnet-to-onprem.md

 1. Open the Azure Stack user portal.

 2. Select Resource groups.
-Type `forti1` in the filter and double-click the forti1 resource group.
+Enter `forti1` in the filter and double-click the forti1 resource group.

 3. Double-click the **forti1** virtual machine in the list of resource types in the resource group blade.